7202 W. Hefner Rd.

 The Greek Salad is available as a menu item, and also comes with the dinners on the “Let’s Do Bigger Plates” menu.
 My salad came with a mix of lettuce greens, tomatoes, kalamata olives, peppers, feta, and a house Greek vinaigrette.
 Although it was very good, I think those primarily looking for a salad would find a better choice at the Middle Eastern restaurants such as Nunu’s.

-There is not a great selection of their Iranian and Venezuelan dishes, but they are definitely worth a try.
+There is not a wide selection of their Iranian and Venezuelan dishes, but the ones they have are definitely worth a try.
 I especially like the curry chicken stew (a Persian dish).

 Smoking: No smoking